ARTS AND CRAFTS

 The materials used at LUMBERJACK are exclusively natural local woods (spruce, larch, oak) accompanied by black steel, concrete, loden and stone.

-Felix Harml und Jonas Rachbauer designed and crafted the large larchwood and black steel installations - using chainsaws, axes and a welding machine only.
-During summer these two young artisans and students put the LUMBERJACK theme into action.
+Jonas Rachbauer and Felix Harml designed and crafted the large larchwood and black steel installations - using chainsaws, axes and a welding machine only.
+The educated sculptor and student of architectur Jonas Rachbauer and the craftsman and student of economy Felix Harml put the LUMBERJACK theme into action.
 With loads of creativity, full commitment and especially with a lot of fun.

 Master carpenter Ernst Rettensteiner is responsible for the entire interior design.
 Every piece of furniture at LUMBERJACK was specially designed.
 Ernst’s particular ambition was to implement sliding tables in the east-facing area of the Food Hall - the Flexi Area.
 Ernst put his entire know-how into this table-bench construction and invested a lot of worktime to bring his ideas to perfection.
 The design of the couch corners in the Lounge Area and on the Gallery is equally unique. .